-- 3.1.2.1.1 The BWM Convention 2004, will enter into force on 8 September 2017. - 3.1.2.1.2 Once the BWM Convention has entered into force, all ships will be required to manage their ballast water on every voyage by either exchanging or treating it using an approved ballast water treatment system. - 3.1.2.1.3 Once the BWM Convention has entered into force all ships of 400 GT and above will be required to have on board an approved Ballast Water Management Plan and a Ballast Water Record Book, and to be surveyed and issued with an International Ballast Water Management Certificate.
-Upon entry into force, IRS as a Recognized Organization will issue the International Ballast Water Management Certificate on behalf of the Flag Administrations who are signatory to the Convention.
-For a ship flying the flag of country who is not a signatory to the Convention, a Statement of Compliance will be issued if requested by an Owner/Company or Shipyard. - 3.1.2.1.4 Prior entry into the force of the convention, if requested by the owners, compliance to the convention requirements can be verified and a Statement of Voluntary compliance will be issued.
+3.1.2.1.1 The BWM Convention 2004, has entered into force on 8 September 2017.

+3.1.2.1.2 All ships are required to manage their ballast water on every voyage by either exchanging or treating it using an approved ballast water treatment system.

+3.1.2.1.3 All ships of 400 GT and above are required to have on board an approved Ballast Water Management Plan and a Ballast Water Record Book, and to be surveyed and issued with an International Ballast Water Management Certificate.
+IRS as a Recognized Organization will issue the International Ballast Water Management Certificate on behalf of the Flag Administrations who are signatory to the Convention.
+For a ship flying the flag of country who is not a signatory to the Convention, a Statement of Compliance will be issued if requested by an Owner/Company or Shipyard.

-Compliance Schedule for IMO Ballast Water Treatment Standard (D-2) BWM Capacity Date Constructed BWMC Regulation Compliance date from which D-2 is required Between 1500 [m3] and 5000 [m3] Before 2009 B-3.1.1 Less than 1500 [m3] or more than 5000 [m3] B-3.1.2 By the first renewal survey of the International Oil Pollution Less than 5000 [m ] During 2009 to the date of entry into force of the Convention B-3.1.3 Prevention (IOPP) Certificate following the date of entry into force of the Ballast Water Management Convention 5000 [m ] or more During 2009 but before 2012 B-3.1.4 During 2012 to the date of entry into force of the Convention B-3.1.5 All Ships On or after the date of entry into force of the Convention B-3.1.3 B-3.1.5 By the completion date of the ship construction
+Guidelines on Ballast Water Management

+2018 Ship Constructed Deadline for BWMS implementation 1 Before Vessels for which IOPP renewal survey does not apply By 8 September 2024 2 8 September 2017 Vessels completed IOPP renewal survey on or after 8 September 2014 but prior to 7 September 2017 • 3 Vessels other than the above By the completion date of the second renewal survey associated with the IOPP Certificate on or after 8 September 2017 or the renewal survey associated with the IOPP Certificate on or after 8 September 2019, whichever comes first 4 On or after 8 September 2017 All vessels By the completion date of the construction

-- 1. The BWM Convention will enter into force on 08 September 2017. - 2.
-Refer to Regulation A-1.4 and A-1.5 for the definition of "Constructed" - 3.
-As per BWM.2/Circ.45, The Marine Environment Protection Committee, at its sixty-fourth session, agreed that new installation of ballast water management systems should not be treated as a "major conversion" as defined in regulation A-1.5 of the BWM Convention. - 4.
-As per BWM.2/Circ.45, The Marine Environment Protection Committee, at its sixty-fifth session, with respect to paragraph 5.2 of regulation A-1, agreed that a change of ship type should be considered to refer to a conversion that: - .1 substantially alters the dimensions or carrying capacity of the ship; or - .2 changes the type of cargo carried through a major alteration of the ship.
+1. The BWM Convention has entered into force on 08 September 2017.

+2. Refer to Regulation A-1.4 and A-1.5 for the definition of "Constructed"

+3. As per BWM.2/Circ.45, The Marine Environment Protection Committee, at its sixty-fourth session, agreed that new installation of ballast water management systems should not be treated as a "major conversion" as defined in regulation A-1.5 of the BWM Convention.

+4. As per BWM.2/Circ.45, The Marine Environment Protection Committee, at its sixty-fifth session, with respect to paragraph 5.2 of regulation A-1, agreed that a change of ship type should be considered to refer to a conversion that:

+.1 substantially alters the dimensions or carrying capacity of the ship; or

+.2 changes the type of cargo carried through a major alteration of the ship.